 - You can combine your ingredients ahead of time or you can cook them separately.
 If you cook them separately, you will want to cook your milk until it is warm to the touch (around 113 degrees).
 As you’re cooking, stir it to prevent skin from forming.

 - After cooking the milk, you’ll add it to the yogurt and let everything dissolve, whisking slowly to combine.
 Then you’ll cook again, putting the yogurt in the oven for four to twelve hours.
 The longer the yogurt stays in the oven, the thicker and more pungent it will become.

 - Homemade yogurt lasts for around two weeks in the refrigerator.
 Some people freeze their leftover yogurt, but I don’t recommend doing this as it can cause it to separate.

 If your milk temperature drops below 110 degrees, don’t worry!
 It’s still safe.
 It might take a bit longer to set up and be a bit looser in texture, but otherwise it will still be fine.

 If you are like me and don’t like plain yogurt, you can sweeten it with sugar, honey, ripe fruit, or jelly.

-Do you make your own homemade yogurt??
-I’d love to hear how you do it, and any recipes you may have!
+Do you make your own homemade yogurt?
+I’d love to hear how you do it, and any tips you may have!